HGHimself/15_puzzle/README.md

 When the puzzle can't be solved in a reasonable workspace, deemed as 1,000,000 generated nodes, it times out.

-**Problem One** is solveable - it outputs a solution of W N N N E S S S, expands a total of 3529 nodes with 1725 of them being previously generated, and an exeuction time averaging 91.425 ms.
+**Problem One** is solveable - it outputs a solution of ```W N N N E S S S```, expands a total of 3529 nodes with 1725 of them being previously generated, and an exeuction time averaging 91.425 ms.

 **Problem Two** times out - it fails after expanding 1,000,000 nodes